Cillers-com/bluetext/blueprints/redpanda/intro.md

 Parent module: `polytope/redpanda`.
 Read the bluetext documentation resource for this standard module to understand how to specify the `args` attributes.

-## Example of a Polytope Redpanda module
+## Example of a Polytope Redpanda Module

 ```yaml
   - id: redpanda